Beighton (ward): Sothall

 Sothall also includes the Meadowgate estate.
 It should not be confused with Southall.

 Brook House Junior School is the main junior school in Sothall, with 304 pupils.
 It serves from Year 3 to Year 6 (7-11 year olds).
 Beighton Nursery Infant School is the main nursery and the main infant school in the area.
 The nursery section serves 0-4 year olds and the infant school serves Reception to Year 2 (4-7 year olds).

 Owlthorpe

 Owlthorpe is a mainly residential area with the areas of Hackenthorpe, Birley and Waterthorpe.
-Sheffield Supertram circulates around the estate and can be easily accessed depending on your location at three tram stops: Birley Moor Road, Hackenthorpe or Donetsk Way.
+The South Yorkshire Supertram circulates around the estate and can be easily accessed depending on your location at three tram stops: Birley Moor Road, Donetsk Way or Hackenthorpe.
 It was mostly rural until the late 1980s when major development was planned and followed through for the area.

 Hackenthorpe

 Hackenthorpe is a village 5 miles south east of Sheffield's city centre, now classed as a historic township of the city.
 Due to much expansion, the village became a part of Sheffield city during the 1950s.
 During much of the late 19th and 20th centuries the village was noted for its steelmaking, with the Thomas Staniforth & Co sickle works being based at Main Street.
 Another prominent feature of the village is the 17th century Hackenthorpe Hall, built by John Newbould for the Hounsfield family, with James Hounsfield being a prominent land owner.
 The building is today used as a nursery.
 Hackenthope was once a part of Derbyshire in the parish of Beighton but is now part of South Yorkshire.